 - Move fast, but stay strategic.

-Growth isn't just about increasing revenue—it's about building a business that can handle that growth without breaking.
-Ask yourself: Is my business set up to scale, or will it crumble under pressure?
+Growth is not just about increasing revenue; it is about building a business that can handle that growth without breaking under its own weight.
+Ask yourself honestly: is my business set up to scale, or will it crumble under pressure?
 The sooner you address these foundations, the faster and smoother your growth will be.